 The ACP replaces the long standing District Competition, following a number of reviews by Kent Cricket which invited all 16 districts, District Development Officers and those already within the system to share their views.
 Moving away from 16 squads, the ACP will see 8 squads compete in both league fixtures and then a T:20 festival, therefore increasing the number of fixtures played compared to the District structure.

-It is hoped that with larger areas and fewer teams the competition within the areas and the competition itself will now be stronger.
 This should now allow for greater competition and further development for those players looking to bridge the gap between club and county selection and those who are good enough to participate at a higher level.

 Each area 'franchise' was then open to a bidding process for individuals, groups or organisations who wished to take on a license to run the squads in their chosen area for two years.
 After submitting their bid, all parties were then subject to a panel interview before being awarded the license.